BasPieren/real-time-web-1819/README.md

 ### Data Life Cycle
 ![Data Life Cycle](https://i.imgur.com/cwbVmTx.jpg)

+### Feedback
+I would like feedback on the following points:

+  * What do you think of my concept?
+Are their areas on which I cloud improve?
+Most importantly when it comes to the data being used.
+  * Is the data life cycle clear enough?
+Are their things I didn't account for?

 ## How It Works 🛠️
 Here I explain the core features of this project.